-There is always a chance that the stock market could implode as no one knows the future, but despite being historically high, I still consider the stock market one of the best long-term long investments.
+There is always a chance that the stock market could fall as no one knows the future, but despite being historically high, I still consider the stock market one of the best long-term investments.
 Index stock and bond trackers are great options as long as you don’t need the money for at least five years and you are disciplined to buy and hold ignore the volatility.

 Best Investments: Property